 To reach the goals set for the Bow Creek Watershed Project and support producers in the Bow Creek Watershed area, several programs are available.
 These programs can be used together to mitigate risk of transitioning to water quality management practices on the farm and ranch.
 Please contact the Bow Creek Watershed Coordinator, Becky Ravenkamp for more information.

-Bow Creek Watershed Project Implementation and Education Program
+Bow Creek Watershed Project Implementation and Education Incentive Program

 Purpose: To decrease non-point source pollution in Bow Creek with the adoption of best management practices.